Experienced and accredited Kitchener family law mediators now offering affordable mediation services in-person and by Zoom video conference.

 Our experienced mediators know that a separation requires that people face painful issues and consider difficult decisions.
 The lawyer-mediators at Sherman Law LLP bring skill and experience to the process in helping parties to reduce stress and find solutions that meet their respective needs to guide couples towards a mutually acceptable resolution.

-Mediation is a cost-effective process to resolve all disputes
+Mediation is a cost-effective process

 Many online posts from others who have been in a high conflict separation and divorce will speak about dissatisfaction with the court process that is slow-moving and how savings were spent in endless legal fees.
 But it does not need to be this way.
 We believe that family law disputes are often best resolved outside of the courtroom.
 We provide our participants with a skilled process and worksheets that include all of the topics that need to be discussed and reviewed for the court to be able to approve the terms of separation as part of the divorce in a cost-effective manner, and without ever having to go to court.